GetAwayCoxn/Luashitacast-Profiles/README.md

 /proc - I have specific low dmg output sets for SAM and NIN that are activated with this toggle, intended to kill things slowly for procs like in abyssea or vagary

-/th - Turn TH gear lock on and off for THF/BLU/NIN TH gear set found in the job lua.
+/th - Turn TH gear lock on and off for THF/NIN TH gear set found in the job lua, for BLU it will put TH gear on for Dream Flower, Subduction and A. Burst.
 For any other job it will look for a TH gear set inside that job lua and equip it for 10 seconds.

 /dt - Will equip the dt set you define in the individual job file